HL7/fhir-saner/input/pagecontent/introduction.md

 Some of the challenges with HAvBED included:

 * Manually entered data in many automated bed availability systems is labor-intensive, untimely, resulting in data quality issues.
-* Similar issues with to the manual data entry option.
 * Technology standards have evolved, and HAvBED requirements did not keep pace.
 * Facilities and states were often reluctant to share bed availability data.